ygrayne/oberon-rts-hw/README.md

 ## Current Status

+* 2023-04-09: extended the system control and status register for the new error handling.

 * 2023-04-05: (re-) implemented the watchdog and the stack overflow monitor.
 Their error signals result in an error handling that is unified together with the trap handling.

 * 2023-03-29:: two platforms, P3 and P4, each implement the same functionality needed to run a simplified version of Oberon RTS (Embedded Project Oberon software runs as well, out of the box).
 These two platforms shall serve as basis for all work going forward.

 * 2023-03-30: Added log buffer

 Most on-chip devices, such as process timers, reset circuits, or SPI and RS232 interfaces, can now directly be (and are) used by either architecture without adaptations or specific configurations.